mcbal/deep-implicit-attention/README.md

 z_i = sum_j J_ij z_j - f(z_i) + x_i
 ```
 where `f` is a neural network parametrizing the self-correction term for
-every site and `X_i` denote the input injection or magnetic fields applied
+every site and `x_i` denote the input injection or magnetic fields applied
 at site `i`.
 Mean-field results are obtained by dropping the self-
 correction term.
 This model generalizes the current generation of transformers in that its couplings are free parameters independent of the incoming data `x_i`.